-Finally, if (3) holds, due to the structure theorem for degree three foliations on $\mathbb{P}^3$ of \cite{LorayPereiraTouzet17}, we have that either $\F$ is a linear pull-back from $\mathbb{P}^2$, or there is a degree one foliation by algebraic curves tangent to $\F$.
+Finally, if \eqref{3:C:low_cases} holds, due to the structure theorem for degree three foliations on $\mathbb{P}^3$ of \cite{LorayPereiraTouzet17}, we have that either $\F$ is a linear pull-back from $\mathbb{P}^2$, or there is a degree one foliation by algebraic curves tangent to $\F$.
 This finishes the proof. \end{proof}

-We can conclude from Corollary \ref{C:low_cases} that if $\F$ is a codimension one foliation on $\mathbb{P}^3$ with locally free tangent sheaf and not admitting an invariant hypersurface, then $\TF$ splits provided that $\deg(\F) \leq 3$.
+We can conclude from Corollary~\ref{C:low_cases} that if $\F$ is a codimension one foliation on $\mathbb{P}^3$ with locally free tangent sheaf and not admitting an invariant hypersurface, then $\TF$ splits provided that $\deg(\F) \leq 3$.

-So far, the known examples of codimension one foliations on $\mathbb{P}^3$ whose tangent sheaf is locally free and does not split can be found in Theorem E of \cite{FaMaJe2023}: For every $k \ge 0$ there are rational foliations of type $(k+3,k+3)$ satisfying such property.
+So far, the known examples of codimension one foliations on $\mathbb{P}^3$ whose tangent sheaf is locally free and does not split can be found in \cite[Theorem~E]{FaMaJe2023}: For every $k \ge 0$ there are rational foliations of type $(k+3,k+3)$ satisfying such property.
 Thus all such examples have a rational first integral, and for $k=0$ the respective foliation has degree $4$.
-Based on this and Corollary \ref{C:low_cases}, we finish by presenting the following problem:
+Based on this and Corollary~\ref{C:low_cases}, we finish by presenting the following:

 \begin{problem} Let $\F$ be a codimension one foliation on $\mathbb{P}^3$ such that $\TF$ is locally free.
 If $\F$ does not have an invariant hypersurface, is it true that $\TF$ splits?
 More generally, if $\F$ does not admit a rational first integral, is it true that $\TF$ splits? \end{problem}